docarray/docarray/docs/data_types/video/video.md

 ## Save video to file

 You can easily save your video tensor to a file.
-In the example below we save the video with a framerate of 60 fps, which results in a 4 sec video, instead of the original 10 second video with a frame rate of 25 fps. and optionally hand over the corresponding audio tensor:
+In the example below we save the video with a framerate of 60 fps, which results in a 4 sec video, instead of the original 10 second video with a frame rate of 25 fps.
 ```python
 doc.video.save(
     file_path="/path/my_video.mp4",